lrusso/Nintendo/README.md

 * Pause and Resume automatically if the window is focused or not.
 * The Web version is a Progressive Web App compatible with Android and iOS devices.

-## Roadmap

-* Remove clipping: The PPU.js file has a ScrollWrite function that implements a 7px clipping.

 ## Virtual joystick code:

 https://github.com/lrusso/VirtualJoystick